-CETC leadership was following the culture established by , who was "affirmatively hostile to ILD."200 According to one official, whose sentiment was shared by others, tolerated ILD and, to a much lesser extent, the other Oversight offices, he marginalized us all - sometimes with a degree of gratuitous indignation that transcended any possible merit under the circumstances and seemed at times to be more intended to influence third party observers (usually subordinates) than the ostensible targets of his hostility."201 appeared to be displeased when the mission centers went to the G4 for review of products regarding imminent threats, likely because it delayed the release of the products.
-202 In one specific instance, the Counter Terrorism Mission Center (CTMC) was adjudicating edits it had received from the oversight offices when instructed CTMC to release it, waiving the threshold concerns.
-203 Similarly, the Transnational Organized Crime Mission Center (TOC) was instructed not to undergo a review process with the G4 - ask for status updates and when someone responded that a product was under review, "he would scream that he said not to go through the G4 review process."204 "He told the mission managers they did not have to go through G4 review, and that the G4 was there as a resource, but not a necessary step, so it was the fault of the mission managers if the review process takes time."205 When ILD attorneys would attend I&A meetings with and the mission center appears to have had his differences with ILD leadership, but never actively discouraged engagement with ILD.
-In fact, he even attempted to have attorneys embedded with each mission center (a proposal that failed for lack of resourcing).
-Ex.
-A24, A33.
+CETC leadership was following the culture established by Mr. Murphy, who was "affirmatively hostile to ILD."200 According to one official, whose sentiment was shared by others, "while he [Murphy] tolerated ILD and, to a much lesser extent, the other Oversight offices, he marginalized us all - sometimes with a degree of gratuitous indignation that transcended any possible merit under the circumstances and seemed at times to be more intended to influence third party observers (usually subordinates) than the ostensible targets of his hostility."201 Mr. Murphy appeared to be displeased when the mission centers went to the G4 for review of products regarding imminent threats, likely because it delayed the release of the products.
+202 In one specific instance, the Counter Terrorism Mission Center (CTMC) was adjudicating edits it had received from the oversight offices when Mr. Murphy instructed CTMC to release it, waiving the threshold concerns.203 Similarly, the Transnational Organized Crime Mission Center (TOC) was instructed not to undergo a review process with the G4 - Mr. Murphy would ask for status updates and when someone responded that a product was under review, "he would scream that he said not to go through the G4 review process."204 "He told the mission managers they did not have to go through G4 review, and that the G4 was there as a resource, but not a necessary step, so it was the fault of the mission managers if the review process takes time."205 When ILD attorneys would attend I&A meetings with Mr. Murphy and the mission center